 If you know of a translation that we don't have yet, or if you would like to translate this assessment, please contact us!

 Login or register to download the answer key and an excel scoring and analysis tool for this assessment.

-Incoming first-year university students at UBC, and at the University of Edinburgh, perform about at the level of chance on the CDPA.
+Incoming first-year students at the University of British Columbia (UBC) and at the University of Edinburgh perform about at the level of chance on the CDPA.
 Random guessing produces a score of 23.5%.
-Fourth-year university students at UBC (N = 75), without ever having taken a course that addresses these data handling skills explicitly, score around 47 ± 3%.
+Fourth-year students at UBC (N = 75), without ever having taken a course that addresses these data handling skills explicitly, score around 47 ± 3%.
 Graduate students (N = 32) score at 53± 4% and faculty score at 80 ± 4%.